lucashudson-eng/EasyIMU/README.md

-# GY-91
+# EasyIMU

-Arduino/ESP32 library to easily read data from the GY-91 10-DOF IMU module (MPU9250 + BMP280) via SPI or I²C
+Arduino/ESP32 library to easily read data from IMU modules such as GY-91, MPU9250, MPU6050, BMP280 and others, via SPI or I²C